reale/moon-buggy/README.md

 an obvious pedagogical goal in mind—as far as the code is concerned, as a matter of fact.

-I decided to write little patches in the mid 2000s, to teach myself basic data structures and algorithms in C.
+I decided to write a patch against the original codebase in the mid 2000s, to teach myself basic data structures and algorithms in C.

 ## Installation